CodePawfect/git-diff-parser/README.md

 # git diff parser
-A lightweight Go library for parsing Git diffs into structured, easy-to-process data, enabling developers to programmatically analyze and manipulate file changes with minimal effort.
+A lightweight Go library for parsing Git diffs into structured, easy-to-process data, enabling developers to programmatically analyze file changes and work further with the struct.

 ## Example
 Demonstration how a `GitDiff` struct might look after parsing a git diff.